 “No, we can’t afford to expose ourselves.”

 Expose what? he wrote.
 I am God King--I can get food whenever I wish it.
-I have sent for it at night, before.
+I have sent for it at night before.
 This will not be odd.
 He stood, walking toward the doorway.

 “Wait!” she said.